afanou-jefferson/AirPurIonic/README.md

   - Ionic CLI: 10.0.0

 **VII.
 Features**
-- Map Marker: Markers are given informations about a city's areas
+- GoogleMap
+- Map focus on mobile eolocalisation
+- Show informations when you clicked on marker
+- Hide informations when you're dragging
+- Change de map type

 **Please support this activity.